kordc/sd-imbalance/README.md

     ```sh
     uv run train.py
     ```
     (Don't forget to configure your WandB account for experiment tracking!
-See [WandB Setup](#wandb-account-configuration) below).
+See [WandB section](#-wandb-account-configuration) below.)

 ## 🛠️ Setup: Get Your Environment Ready!